ipython/ipyparallel/docs/source/details.rst

 `g1` and `g2` *will* be sendable with IPython, and will treat the engine's namespace as globals().
 The :meth:`pull` method is implemented based on this principle.
-If we did not provide pull, you could implement it yourself with `apply`, by simply returning objects out of the global namespace:
+If we did not provide pull, you could implement it yourself with `apply`, by returning objects out of the global namespace:

 .. sourcecode:: ipython